ovh/docs/pages/cloud/clouddb/eol-policy/guide.en-gb.md

 The date until which the customer can receive support for the product under the terms of the service contract or the general terms of the guarantee.
 After this date, the product is no longer supported and is considered obsolete.
-Applies at least 6 months after end of life announcement.
+It applies at least 6 months after end of life announcement.

 #### **Period of obsolescence**